wyfo/apischema/docs/conversions.md

 {!multiple_deserializers.py!}
 ```

-!!! note
-    If it seems that the deserializer declared is equivalent to `deserializer(datetime.fromtimestamp, int, datetime)`, there is actually a slight difference: in the example, the deserializer makes 2 function calls (`datetime_from_timestamp` and `datetime.fromtimestamp`) while the second inlined form imply only one function call to `datetime.fromtimestamp`.

-    In Python, function calls are heavy, so it's good to know.

 On the other hand, serializer registration overwrite the previous registration if any.
-That's how the default serialization of builtin types like `datetime` can be modified (because it's just a `serializer` call in *Apischema* code).

-This is not possible to overwrite this way deserializers (because they stack), but `reset_deserializers` can be used to reset them before adding new ones.
-Also, `self_deserializer` can be used to add a class itself as a deserializer (when it's a supported type like a dataclass).
+`apischema.conversions.reset_deserializers`/`apischema.conversions.reset_serializers` can be used to reset (de)serializers (even those of the standard types embedded in *Apischema*)

 ### Inheritance

 All serializers are naturally inherited.
 In fact, with a conversion function `(Source) -> Target`, you can always pass a subtype of `Source` and get a `Target` in return.

-Moreover, when serializer is a method, overriding this method in a subclass will override the inherited serializer.
+Moreover, when serializer is a method/property, overriding this method/property in a subclass will override the inherited serializer.

 ```python
 {!serializer_inheritance.py!}